How to Plan the Perfect African Safari

 All these are matters of personal preference.

 Your safari expert will match your needs to the best possible experience.
-You’ll get the accommodation, location, and activities you prefer, and get the optimum value for your money.
+You’ll get the accommodation, location, and activities you prefer and get the optimum value for your money.

-ⓘ TIP: You can also ask your agent to plan a tailor-made safari.
+ⓘ TIP: You can also ask your agent to create a tailor-made safari.
 This should include a good dedicated guide and a game drive vehicle for exclusive use.
 But it also can include a variety of unique activities, like hot air balloon rides and transfers by private helicopter.

 Tips for the best African safari